 About Kory Floyd

 Kory Floyd's research focuses on the communication of affection in close relationships and its effects on stress and physiological functioning.
-He has written 15 books and over 100 scientific papers and book chapters, and has served as editor-in-chief of Communication Monographs and the Journal of Family Communication.
-His work has been recognized with both the Charles H. Woolbert award and the Bernard J. Brommel award from the National Communication Association, as well as the Early Career Achievement award from the International Association for Relationship Research.
-A native of Seattle, Professor Floyd received his undergraduate degree from Western Washington University, his masters degree from the University of Washington, and his PhD from the University of Arizona.
+He has written 16 books and over 100 scientific papers and book chapters, and he has served as editor-in-chief of Communication Monographs and the Journal of Family Communication.
+He is an elected fellow of the International Communication Association.
+His work has been recognized with both the Charles H. Woolbert award and the Bernard J. Brommel award from the National Communication Association, as well as the Distinguished Scholar award from the Western States Communication Association and the Early Career Achievement award from the International Association for Relationship Research.
+A native of Seattle, Professor Floyd received his undergraduate degree from Western Washington University, his master’s degree from the University of Washington, and his PhD from the University of Arizona.

 Genetic antecedents of affectionate tendencies and empathic abilities; moderating effects of affectionate behavior on pain and stress; communicative components of loneliness